piersolenski/telescope-import.nvim/README.md

 > ```lua
 > { "piersolenski/import.nvim" }
 > ```
+> The previous setup method of registering the plugin as a Telescope extension is still supported, but the new method is recommended for access to latest features.

 Import modules faster based on what you've already imported in your project.